creativescala/doodle/docs/src/pages/pictures/layout.md

 @:image(pentagon.png)

-### Landmarks
+### Positioning using Landmarks

 @:api(doodle.core.Landmark) provides more flexible layout, by allowing you to specify points relative to the bounding box or origin instead of in absolute terms relative to the origin.
 For example, we can specify the top left of the bounding box by simply using `Landmark.topLeft` instead of working out the coordinates of this location.
+Both `at` and `originAt` support landmarks.

-Ultimately, all landmarks are specified relative to the origin, but you can use a percentage @:api(doodle.core.Coordinate) instead of an absolute.
+Ultimately, all landmarks are specified relative to the origin, but you can use a percentage @:api(doodle.core.Coordinate) instead of an absolute value.
 Zero percent is the origin, 100% is the top or right edge of the bounding box, and -100% is the bottom or left edge of the bounding box.

 In the example below we use landmarks to specify points that are halfway between the origin and the edge of the bounding box.
-In this simple example we could easily work out the absolute coordinate directly, but in more complex examples using landmarks come into their own.
+In this simple example we could easily work out the absolute coordinate directly, but landmarks come into their own in more complex examples.

 ```scala mdoc:silent
 val overlappingCircles =